Skip to main content

 How much will I have to pay?

 Hospitals apply a sliding scale discount to your bill if you qualify for financial assistance.
 Your cost will depend on your income.
-People with higher incomes pay higher costs.
-People with very low income receive care for very low cost, or even for free.
+They should not consider your assets.

-Ask the hospital billing department for a financial assistance application.
-Hospitals must notify patients about Hospital Financial Assistance and must make applications available to patients.
-However financial assistance applications can be hard to obtain and daunting to complete.
-Hospitals cannot ask you for the following documents in order to complete your application: Tax returns, proof of citizenship or Social Security Number, proof of assets, monthly bills and expenses, unless they would help explain your financial situation.
+Hospitals cannot ask you for the following documents to complete your application: Tax returns, proof of citizenship, Social Security Number, bank statements, proof of assets, or monthly bills and expenses.
+You may choose to provide them if they help explain your financial situation.

 I didn’t know about financial assistance before I went to the hospital.
 Is it too late to apply?

-You can apply for financial assistance after you receive care at the hospital.
+You can apply for financial assistance after you receive care at the hospital or in anticipation of needing care.
 Call the hospital billing department and ask for help applying for financial assistance.

 The hospital already sent my bill to a collection agency.
 What can I do?

-You can still apply for financial assistance.
+You can still apply for financial assistance and the hospital must not send your bill to collections while you apply.
 Hospital collection agencies must abide by the hospital’s financial assistance policy.
 Ask the collection agency how to apply.

-If you need help applying for hospital financial assistance, please contact CHA at 888-614-5400.
+If you need help applying for hospital financial assistance, please contact CHA at 888-614-5400 or find a local CHA Advocate here.

 Debt Negotiation

-If you have questions or further assistance with your medical bills, please contact CHA at 888-614-5400.
+If you have questions or need further assistance with your medical bills, please contact CHA at 888-614-5400 or find a local CHA Advocate here.

 CHA can help answer your healthcare questions.